LOST IN LIGHTING?

 WORKING WITH MANUAL

 Working in manual is not as bad as some people think, and it is pretty much the same “guess the flash power game”.
-However, I do not recommend beginners start with manual flash until they are comfortable with manual exposure.
+However, I do not recommend beginners start with manual flash until they are comfortable with manual exposure… Unless you are using a manual flash and forced to.

-Reason being, you will not want to shoot in full auto (on the camera) when using a manual flash.
+In manual flash photography, you will not want to put the camera in the full auto mode.
 If the exposure settings shift around too much, you are going to have a hard time trying to guess the required flash power.
-This is what I will normally do :
+This is what I normally do:

 - Estimate and set the flash power.